 At the extreme point of the fort from where I witnessed the bird’s view of Maa Chamunda Temple.
 Lots of worshipped walk barefoot to this temple from the entrance of the fort.
 It was so inspiring to see children and old women walking barefoot on sizzling hot white marble.
 The temple gave a divine charm to the fort as every minute the temple bell rung and added a mystifying charm to the legend of Mehrangarh.

-Concluding exploring Mehrangarh Fort:-
+Concluding exploring Mehrangarh Fort in Jodhpur travel blog:-

 At around 1 pm, my body had given up under the blazing hot sun.
 I drank glucose water and slept under the shade of a tree with my backpack under my head.
 It is this that I keep highlighting about solo traveling.
 There is no one you get to be cautious of, it is all you and you who you got to take care of.

 I made my way to the restaurant inside the premises of the fort.
 Though costly, the food gave my body the much-needed energy for the later part of the day.
 I had pyaaz kachori (for what Jodhpur is famous for) and a piece of chocolate cake to keep the sugar in check for the remainder of the day.
 Then I checked Uber for few times, many drivers rejected the booking after looking at the pickup place as through car you need to cover all the way around the city only to land a kilometer away from the fort.

 Yes, my haveli was only 0.9km from the fort and you get a magnificent view of the fort at night.
 After being tired of many rejections, I chose to walk down the path from the fort towards Ghanta Ghar.